Hypfer/Valetudo/docs/_pages/general/capabilities-overview.md

 Useful if you've completely lost track of where that thing went.
 It's usually below the couch

+## MapSegmentEditCapability <a id="MapSegmentEditCapability"></a>

+This capability enables you to join and split detected segments.

+If you're new to Valetudo, you might be referring to Segments as Rooms.
+It's the same thing.
+I just didn't like the term room, because they don't necessarily have to actually be rooms.

 ## MapSegmentationCapability <a id="MapSegmentationCapability"></a>

-This capability enables you to join, split and clean detected segments.
+This capability enables you to clean detected segments.

 If you're new to Valetudo, you might be referring to Segments as Rooms.
 It's the same thing.
 I just didn't like the term room, because they don't necessarily have to actually be rooms.